-When the address change is to Then the change may affect the customer's Out of Arizona Eligibility, when the customer is no longer an Arizona resident.
+When the address change is to Then the change may affect the customer's Outside Arizona Eligibility, when the customer is no longer an Arizona resident.
 AHCCCS Medical Assistance (MA) services when the person is temporarily out of the state.
 See MA531 for details on Arizona residency.
-A different county ■□□Eligibility, when there is a change in household members that affects the customer's budget group.
-See MA1502N.
+A different county Eligibility, when there is a change in household members that affects the customer's budget group.
+See MA1502N for more information.
 Enrollment with an AHCCCS Complete Care (ACC) plan or program contractor.
 Different health plans and program contractors serve different counties.
+See MA1104 for more information about program contractors.
 A jail, prison or other detention facility Eligibility or enrollment.
 See MA1502V for specific policy on when a customer is incarcerated.
 A long term care living arrangement Eligibility, enrollment or share of cost.
-See

-MA1502S for specific policy on when a

-customer's living arrangement changes.
+See MA1502P for specific policy on when a customer's living arrangement changes.